Powering up your family company leadership team for maximum impact - fast.

 Maybe you’ll add some opinions from friends at a networking event.

-Number 3: Join me, and those who work with me, to grow with our process.
+Number 3: Join me to grow with a process.

 Even with all of your expertise, I think you’re smarter than you think you are.
 Think about that for a few seconds.